Find Out About Text-Only Plans

 AT&T has their Text Accessibility Plan (TAP) for both smartphones and basic feature phones.

-- They offer unlimited texting and voice for smartphones for $40/month.
+- They offer unlimited texting and web browsing for smartphones for $40/month.
 It provides only 30MB of data though.
-More data is available, at the highest level it provides 8GB data with the unlimited voice/messaging for $90/month.
+More data is available, at the highest level it provides 8GB data with the unlimited messaging for $90/month.

 - For basic feature phones, users can get a $29.99/month plan with unlimited data and 5,000 messages.
 For both unlimited data and messaging, the monthly fee is $40/month.
 Voice calls are $.40/minutes on either.

 To be eligible for the plan a person must apply and certify they have a speech or hearing disability.
 More information and the required forms can be found on their website.

 AT&T does offer a business messaging plan.